 - The Mediterranean Diet is one which follows similar eating habits to those in Greece, Southern Italy, and Spain in the 1940s and 1950s.

-- In the Mediterranean Diet people typically consumer larger amounts of olive oil, fruits, vegetables, legumes, unrefined cereals, and fish, and a moderate consumption of dairy products (cheese and yogurt) and wine.
+- In the Mediterranean Diet people typically consumer larger amounts of olive oil, fruits, vegetables, legumes, unrefined cereals, and fish, and moderate consumption of dairy products (cheese and yogurt) and wine.

 - Foods not typically eaten include non-fish protein sources, eggs, processed foods, and sugar.